cyoki/IoTLab/lab1/README.md

 4. After log into the Ubuntu VM, within *Terminal*, run `ls /dev/ttyUSB0` to see ttyUSB0, when the mcro-usb cable of the IoT kit is unplugged from your host computer, ttyUSB0 disappears.

-5. If you cannot find the /dev/ttyUSB0 but you can find it in *Windows Device Manager*, that means you don't connect the USB to VBox successfully, you need to go to `Devices -> USB -> USB settings`, add `Silicon Labs CP2102 USB` to the `USB Device Filters`, then turn off the VBox, restart the Ubuntu again.
+5. If you cannot find the /dev/ttyUSB0 but you can find it in *Windows Device Manager*, it means you haven't successfully connected the USB to VBox.
+You need to go to `Devices -> USB -> USB settings`, add `Silicon Labs CP2102 USB` to the `USB Device Filters`, turn off VBox, and restart Ubuntu again.

 <p align="center">
   <img src="img/fig6.png" height="300">
 </p>

-6. If you meet "Permission denied: '/dev/ttyUSB0", remember to add the user into the group dialout so that the user can use ttyusb0
+6. If you encounter the error message 'Permission denied: /dev/ttyUSB0,' remember to add the user to the 'dialout' group so that the user can use ttyUSB0

     ```shell
     sudo usermod -a -G dialout $USER